Gingeropolous/moneriote/README.md

 Scripts to maintain a database of monero nodes with their RPC ports open

-There will be so much bash it won't be funy.
+There will be so much bash it won't be funny.

 License: http://www.wtfpl.net/

 Contributions welcome.
 All PRs will be considered.
 Make a branch, write it in a different language. :)

-Copyright © 2000 Your Name <gingeropolous@tutanota.com>
+Copyright © 2017 Gingeropolous <gingeropolous@tutanota.com>
 This work is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
 See the COPYING file for more details.